 The Belden Board has ten members and four standing committees: Audit; Compensation; Finance; and Nominating and Corporate Governance.
 The Board also maintains a Cybersecurity subcommittee that reports to the Audit Committee.
-The Board had five meetings during 2022.
+The Board had six meetings during 2023.
 All directors attended 75% or more of the Board meetings and the Board committee meetings, taken together, on which they served.
 The maximum number of directors authorized under the Company's bylaws is currently eleven.
+Mr. Berglund will not stand for reappointment to the Board and will retire from the Board in May 2024.
+The Board and the Company thank Mr. Berglund for his leadership and distinguished service to Belden over the last eleven

 Name of Director Audit Compensation Cybersecurity Finance Nominating and Corporate Governance

 David J. Aldrich (1) Member

 Lance C. Balk Chair Member

 Steven W. Berglund Member Member

 Diane D. Brink Chair Chair

 Judy L. Brown Member Chair

 Nancy Calderon Chair

-Ashish Chand (2)
+Ashish Chand

 Jonathan C. Klein Member Member Member

-YY Lee (3) Member
+YY Lee Member

 Gregory McCray Member Member

-Meetings held in 2022 12 5 4 4 5
+Meetings held in 2023 11 5 5 4 6